ByAUJay

 - Examples:

-- zk-SNARKs for privacy-preserving verification.
+- zk-SNARKs used for privacy-focused verification.

 3. Automated & On-Chain KYC Verification